amenadiel/google-maps-documentation/docs/AutocompletionRequest.md

 **Type:**  Array<string>

 The types of predictions to be returned.
-Four types are supported: 'establishment' for businesses, 'geocode' for addresses, '(regions)' for administrative regions and '(cities)' for localities.
+For a list of supported types, see the [developer's guide](https://developers.google.com/places/supported_types#table3).
 If nothing is specified, all types are returned.
+In general only a single type is allowed.
+The exception is that you can safely mix the 'geocode' and 'establishment' types, but note that this will have the same effect as specifying no types.